Here’s the tea:

 - It pilled if I rubbed my skin

-- I needed more product (8-ounces wasn’t enough)
+- I needed more product to cover my bod

 - It didn’t really do anything for my dark marks

-All in all, Gold Bond Rough and Bumpy is a decent and cheap alternative to some of the more expensive smoothing/exfoliating creams that are currently on the market.
+All in all, Gold Bond Rough and Bumpy is a cheap alternative to some of the more other smoothing/exfoliating creams that are currently on the market.
 In terms of results, it definitely softened my skin and made a noticeable dent in my keratosis pilaris.
-But I also think that you need to use this at least two times a day to reap its full benefits.
-Check it out here on Amazon.
+But I think that you need to use this at least two times a day to reap its full benefits.
+If you’re interested, please check it out here on Amazon.